FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

 These commands relate to the different channel operations that are relevant to a peer.
 For example, use the `peer channel join` command to join a peer to a channel, or the `peer channel list` command to show the channels to which a peer is joined.

+### `peer channel` flags

-Within each command there are many different options available and because of this each command is described in its own topic.
+Within `peer channel` command there are many different flags available and because of this each flag is described in the relevant topic.
 Follow the [links below](#reference) to understand these individual commands in more detail.

-### `peer channel` flags

-The `peer channel` command also has a set of associated flags.
+The `peer channel` command also has a set of flags that relate to all of its commands.

 ```
 peer channel [flags]